sebw/ansible-ee-builder/README.md

 From this point on, you can create a new execution environment in AAP 2 under Administration > Execution Environment > Add.

-You can then configure your project to use your newly published execution environment.
+You can then configure your project or job template to use your newly published execution environment.

 # More info